elixirschool/elixirschool/lessons/advanced/gen-stage.md

 ## Producer

 The first step of our GenStage application is creating our producer.
-As we discussed before we want to create a producer that emits a constant stream of numbers.
+As we discussed before, we want to create a producer that emits a constant stream of numbers.
 Let's create our producer file:

 ```shell
 $ mkdir lib/genstage_example